-Early in 2011, the Royal Society for the Protection of Birds (RSPB) asked people to do a survey of the birds seen in their gardens.
-Over half a million people took part and you see some of the results the RSPB received in the two tables below:
+Every year, the Royal Society for the Protection of Birds (RSPB) asks people to do a survey of the birds seen in their gardens.
+In 2011, over half a million people took part and you see some of the results the RSPB received in the two tables below:

 You may need to have a chat with others to get a clear picture of the meanings of "average per garden' and "percentage of gardens with the bird".

 Have a general look at both tables.
 What can you say about them?

 What can you can about the ranking of the starling?